Priomordial non-Gaussian features from DBI Galileon inflation: Tree Level Bispectrum Analysis

-In this context $f^{local}_{NL}$ represents the non linear parameter carrying the signature of primordial non-Gaussianities of the curvature perturbation in bispectrum in the local configuration.
-The explicit form of $f^{local}_{NL}$ characterizing the bispectrum can be expressed as:
+In this context $f^{}_{NL}$ represents the non linear parameter carrying the signature of primordial non-Gaussianities of the curvature perturbation in bispectrum.
+The explicit form of $f^{}_{NL}$ characterizing the bispectrum can be expressed as:

 \be \ee where the functional form of the momentum dependent functions ${\cal I}_{i}(x)\forall i$ are explicitly mentioned in the Appendix B.1.
-From the coefficients of ${\cal I}_{i}(\tilde{\nu})$ with $i=1,3,5,7,8$ it seems that the non-Gaussian parameter $f^{local}_{NL;1}$ is inverse proportional to the sound speed square for the scalar mode.
-But these co-efficients are not solely characterized by the sound speed for scalar mode since they depends on the other factors like (1) effective Gauss-Bonnet coupling ($\alpha_{(4)}$) and (2) higher order interaction between graviton and DBI Galileon in presence of quadratic correction of gravity in Einstein-Hilbert action.
-Additionally in this context counter terms which appears as the coefficients of ${\cal I}_{i}(n_{\zeta}-1)$ with $i=1,3,6$ and ${\cal I}_{4}(\tilde{\nu})$ originated from the effective Gauss-Bonnet coupling ($\alpha_{(4)}$) and higher order interaction between graviton (via Gauss-Bonnet correction) and DBI Galileon degrees of freedom in D3 brane in the background of four dimensional ${\cal N}$=1 SUGRA multiplet plays a very crucial role in this context.
+From the coefficients of ${\cal I}_{i}(\tilde{\nu})$ with $i=1,3,5,7,8$ it seems that the non-Gaussian parameter $f^{}_{NL;1}$ is inverse proportional to the sound speed square for the scalar mode.
+But these co-efficients are not solely characterized by the sound speed for scalar mode since they depend on other factors like (1) effective Gauss-Bonnet coupling ($\alpha_{(4)}$) and (2) higher order interaction between graviton and DBI Galileon in presence of quadratic correction of gravity in Einstein-Hilbert action.
+Additionally in this context counter terms which appears as the coefficients of ${\cal I}_{i}(n_{\zeta}-1)$ with $i=1,3,6$ and ${\cal I}_{4}(\tilde{\nu})$ originated from the effective Gauss-Bonnet coupling ($\alpha_{(4)}$) and higher order interaction between graviton (via Gauss-Bonnet correction) and DBI Galileon degrees of freedom in D3 brane in the background of four dimensional ${\cal N}$=1 SUGRA multiplet play a very crucial role in this context.
 In $\alpha_{(4)}\neq~0$ limit such counter terms and dependence on the interaction between graviton and higher derivative DBI Galileon cannot be negligible in the slow-roll limit.
 Consequently, depending on the signature and the strength of the effective Gauss-Bonnet coupling three situation arises: (1)the counter terms drives other terms, (2)the counter terms and other terms are tuned in such a way that the system is in equilibrium with respect to the sound speed and (3)the sound speed dominated terms win the war.
 Here the second situation is not physically interesting and the third situation leads to the trivial feature of DBI Galileon.
 Only the non-trivial features comes from the first situation in the context of single field DBI Galileon inflation.